 The notion of Irishness in London has a long tradition in music – from old folk songs to workers’ pub ballads through to the Pogues – and when Chatten sings, “I don’t want to see the Queen/I already sing her song” on Roman Holiday, he seems to be invoking the rebellious spirit ofhis forefathers.

-It's an exceptional piece of work, Fontaines proved with this album that they were far more than just another guitar band, they marked themselves as one of the best bands of their generation.
+It's an exceptional piece of work.
+Fontaines proved with this album that they were far more than just another guitar band; they marked themselves as one of the best bands of their generation.

 To support the album, the band embarked on their biggest tour to date, taking their explosive live energy across the UK and Ireland, Europe, and the United States.
-The shows were a celebration of their growing influence, the venues had gotten bigger.
-'Skinty Fia' had given the band a lot more traction, more and more people knew about Fontaines D.C.
+The shows were a celebration of their growing influence, and the venues had gotten bigger.
+'Skinty Fia' had given the band a lot more traction; more and more people knew about Fontaines D.C.

-Alongside tour dates, Fontaines D.C. had begun to be pushed further up festival line ups.
+Alongside tour dates, Fontaines D.C. had begun to be pushed further up festival line-ups.
 The band would play at both Glastonbury and Reading & Leeds in 2022.
 At Glastonbury, the band would serenade the Other Stage backed up with an orchestra.
 Dipping into all three albums to win the crowd over.

-In 2023 new friends Arctic Monkeys had them as the lead support for their North American tour.
-This tour led to the band borrowing some equipment from Arctic Monkeys which they'd use on album number four.
+In 2023, new friends Arctic Monkeys had them as the lead support for their North American tour.
+This tour led to the band borrowing some equipment from Arctic Monkeys, which they'd use on album number four.

 No one expected this.